 - Planning on doing some hiking during your visit?
 Great!
 Check out your trail options and download trail maps right from the App.

 - Want to record your wildlife viewings?
 Absolutely!
 Find a Bioblitz event and contribute your data to iNaturalist.

 The Parks Canada mobile application is available on Android (version 4.4 and up) and iOS (version iOS 9.0 and up), including support for iPhone 4s devices.
 Many features are available off-line making it a useful tool for international travellers who have planned their visit while in an internet connected area.
 Download the app today!

-Whistlers Campground - Closed for reconstruction in 2019
+Jasper National Park: Whistlers campground closed for reconstruction in 2019

 This year will mark the end of one era and the dawn of a new one for the iconic Whistlers Campground.
 To meet the needs of today's traveller, major reconstruction will begin in fall 2018 and continue throughout all of 2019.
 When the campground reopens, visitors will be greeted with:

 - New registration centre

 The prairies of Alberta meet the peaks of the Rocky Mountains in Waterton Lakes National Park.
 This beautiful landscape was impacted by a wildfire in September 2017.